What is Zenzedi?

-Taking dextroamphetamine during pregnancy can cause premature birth, low birth weight, or withdrawal symptoms in the newborn baby.
+Taking Zenzedi during pregnancy can cause premature birth, low birth weight, or withdrawal symptoms in the newborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

 Dextroamphetamine can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while using this medicine.

-Dextroamphetamine is not approved for use by anyone younger than 3 years old.
-Dextroamphetamine extended-release capsules are not for use in children younger than 6 years old.
+Zenzedi is not approved for use by anyone younger than 3 years old.
+This medicine extended-release capsules are not for use in children younger than 6 years old.